Table of Contents hide

 • The typical data transmission speed is in the range of 256Kbps- 2 Mbps or more.

-• It normally uses ATM, Frame Relay, Sonet type of topology in their structure.
+• It normally uses ATM, Frame Relay, Sonet type of topology in its structure.

-• Many WANs are built specific for one particular organization and are private.
+• Many WANs are built specifically for one particular organization and are private.

-• Many others WANs are built by Internet service providers, provide connections from an organization’s LAN to the Internet.
+• Many other WANs are built by Internet service providers, which provide connections from an organization’s LAN to the Internet.

 • Structures:

-• WANs can also be built around public network or Internet.
+• WANs can also be built around a public network or the Internet.

 Advantages